cnick1/MAE-143B-Spring-2025/README.md

 We expect that all of the responses are exponentials.
 Here is what I get for various different gains:
 ![alt text](Session2/problem1b.png)

+Remember that this is a feedback control problem where we are trying to track the reference $r(t) = 1$ m/s.
+How well does p-control work for this problem?

 ### Part c) PI-Control
 Create a PI-controller with, say, $K_P=10$ and $K_I=5$: